zuazo/ssl_certificate-cookbook/README.md

 ## Namespaces

-The `ssl_certificate` **namespace** attribute is a node attribute path, like for example `node['example.com']`, used to configure SSL certificate defaults.
+The `ssl_certificate` resource **namespace** parameter is a node attribute path, like for example `node['example.com']`, used to configure SSL certificate defaults.
 This will make easier to *integrate the node attributes* with the certificate creation matters.
 This means you can configure the certificate creation through node attributes.

 When a namespace is set in the resource, it will try to read the following attributes below the namespace (all attributes are **optional**):